 Vice President for Global Affairs Anouar Majid has primary responsibility over globalizing the experience of learning at the University of New England.
 His office oversees UNE's Tangier campus in Morocco, all partnership agreements and research collaborations with foreign institutions, all study away experiences, and any form of international exchange.

 Majid has a longstanding interest in the related issues of culture, identity and globalization.
 His critically acclaimed academic books have been published by leading university presses, such as Minnesota, Duke and Stanford.
-His most recent book on America and Islam designed for the general reader was published by Rowman & Littlefield in 2012.
+His most recent book on America and Islam designed for the general reader was published by Rowman & Littlefield in 2012 and reissued in paperback, with a new preface, in 2015.
 Majid is also a novelist and co-founder and editor of Tingis, an online magazine.
 (View Majid's scholarship profile.)

 Majid is equally interested in the relationship between scholarship and education.
 He has published three articles on culture and education in the Chronicle of Higher Education, two of which have been reprinted as lead articles in Education Digest, the Association of American Colleges and Universities’ Diversity & Democracy, as well as in various college textbooks.
 To date, the New York Times has published six of Majid’s letters to the editor on higher education.
 To launch the Center for Global Humanities, Majid published an op-ed on the significance of the humanities in Maine's Portland Press Herald.